 The accidental rewilding of Kent’s boars

-Following the Great Storm of 1987 and the loss of thousands of trees across Kent, one consequence was the inadvertant rewilding of Kent’s woodlands with wild boar, farmed at Tenterden, which escaped the pens they were kept in when fences were flattened by falling trunks.
+Following the Great Storm of 1987 and the loss of thousands of trees across Kent, one consequence was the inadvertent rewilding of these woodlands with wild boar, farmed at Tenterden, which escaped the pens they were kept in when fences were flattened by falling trunks.
 The descendants of these animals are now spread across the area but are nonetheless wary of human contact

 The wild boar inside the enclosure seem a contented family unit.
 Four piglets alternate between nosing in the soil for roots and grubs – the foraging that will be their main way of feeding when fully grown – and turning to their mother to suckle, while dad dozes in the dirt just a few yards off.

 “They’re called humbugs, for obvious reasons,” says Dr Angus Carpenter from Wildwood Trust at Herne Common.

 He is referring to the small brown, cream and caramel-striped bodies moving around in the dappled sunlight, which do indeed look like the boiled sweets they get their name from.

 “The colouring is for camouflage against the forest floor when they’re young and vulnerable,” he says.

 “It lasts about three months, so you’ve just managed to get here before that goes.”